Muskan-saraf/industry5-site/docs/blog/20250313-How-responsible -tech-shaping-future.md

 title: "Industry 5.0 and Ethical AI: How Responsible Tech is Shaping the Future"
 date: "2025-03-13"
 tags: ["Industry 5.o Tech"]
+content: "The rise of Industry 5.0 has brought advanced artificial intelligence (AI) into manufacturing, making operations smarter, faster, and more efficient.
+However, with this rapid adoption of AI comes a critical..."
 ---

 # Industry 5.0 and Ethical AI: How Responsible Tech is Shaping the Future